Bacteria, viruses, parasites, and other germs (microbes) cause many human diseases. Vaccines can help protect against some of these diseases.

 Infants often accept the first shot (injection) easily, since they are not expecting any pain or discomfort.
 It gets more difficult, though, with each additional shot.
 Providing reassurance can help children of all ages tolerate immunizations.
 Here are some tips:

-If a person is ill with something more serious than a cold or develops a fever (T>101oF), vaccination may need to be scheduled for another day.
+If a person is ill with something more serious than a cold or develops a fever (if temperature is higher than 101°F [38.3 °C]), the vaccination may need to be scheduled for another day.
 Call your provider or immunization clinic for more information about this.